openassistive/OpenATFrontEnd/content/post/2017-10-21-how-this-was-made-in-depth.md

 [OpenATFrontEnd](http://github.com/openassistive/OpenATFrontEnd)

 * Hugo built site using a [forked tranquilpeak theme](https://github.com/openassistive/hugo-tranquilpeak-theme).
+* We use Algolia for searching the site.
+The indexes are made and sent to Algolia each time the site is built
+* We use disqus for comments
+* We have two main types of content. _Blogs_ (this) and Hardware / Software _items_
-* All items are infact just small text files (markdown) in a folder that anyone can contribute to either by forking the project or using the backend..
+* All content items are infact just small text files (markdown) in a folder that anyone can contribute to either by forking the project or using the backend..

 [OpenATBackEnd](http://github.com/openassistive/OpenATBackEnd)